HEALING AT THE ROOT

 Please also reach for me if this work resonates for you and your community.

 We would be blessed to collaborate with you.

 With dreams and imagination... love,

-When white people have lost what we have lost: connection to place and land - to village - to songs, dance, story, to elders, to language, to earth-based practices and reciprocity with Earth - we are left with a terrifying emptiness - one that leads to spiritual starvation - cultural appropriation - and the layers of unmetabolized trauma that result in the perpetuation of cyclical pain in the form of settler colonization, white supremacy and beyond.
+When white people have lost or destroyed our connection to place and land - to village - to songs, dance, story, to elders, to language, to earth based practices and reciprocity with Earth - we are left with a terrifying emptiness - one that leads to spiritual starvation - cultural appropriation - and the layers of unmetabolized trauma that result in the perpetuation of cyclical pain in the form of settler colonization, white supremacy and beyond.

 This is a ritual where the harm being caused as a result of white supremacist ideaolgies and manifestations and the hurt that people of European descent received before becoming white, before passing along the trauma to others, can be addressed.
 It is fundamental to grieve one’s role as an oppressor, and grieve the ways in which one has been (or continues to be) oppressed.
 Consequently, this project is one small step on a journey of many millions of steps toward cultural transformation.
 It is one where the intergenerational trauma(s) inherited by white bodies can be processed in a container with other white bodies.

 The research of this thesis is based in oral storytelling, song, somatics, ritual and grief work - much of which are underrepresented in academic and peer reviewed papers.
 As I write this, we are a year and a half into a global pandemic.
 I find it quite ironic to be writing a thesis based on community and village practices during an unprecedented time where we are advised to live in isolation and where things like singing together is one of the most dangerous acts.
 The ingredients that I stir into my metaphorical cauldron today include visions of in-person gatherings where our sweat, saliva particles and snot are in one shared biome again.